blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 > This can take a bit.
 After about 120 seconds, try hitting enter to get your prompt back.

 Once you see the following, you are set to move forward:
 <img width="1100" height="292" alt="2026-03-26_09-54" src="https://github.com/user-attachments/assets/41cb6202-0911-480c-bb68-0953bf66a213" />

+### Import The Powershell Modules
-Next, in the PowerShell Window we need to navigate to the Atomic Red Team directory and import the powershell modules:
+Next, in the PowerShell Window we need to navigate to the Atomic Red Team directory and import the Powershell modules:

 ```ps
 cd C:\AtomicRedTeam\invoke-atomicredteam\